gaurav1780/comp125_s2_2018/_episodes/10-LinkBasedLists.md

 navigation:
 - id: So why are we learning this?
 - id: The `Node` class
-- id: Creating a *“linked list”* manually
+- id: Creating a linked list manually
 - id: Custom-built LinkedList class
 ---